cooper/evented-object/README.md

 # EventedObject

-**I doubt your objects have never been this evented.** This concept is so incredible that we're using a noun as a verb without being arrested by the grammar police.
+**I doubt your objects have ever been this evented.** This concept is so incredible that we're using a noun as a verb without being arrested by the grammar police.

 EventedObject started as a basic class in ntirc for registering event handlers and firing events. after being used in ntirc IRC client, Arinity IRC services package, foxy-java modular IRC bot, and other projects, EventedObject has become more complex and quite featureful.